Donyale Luna

-She appeared in several underground films like the screen tests of Andy Warhol (1966), and had roles in Qui êtes-vous, Polly Maggoo?
-(1966), and most notably as Enotea in the 1969 Federico Fellini film Fellini Satyricon, as well as Otto Preminger's Skidoo (1968) in the role of "'God's Mistress".
+Luna made several underground films with Andy Warhol beginning in 1965, and following the experimental film Qui êtes-vous, Polly Maggoo?
+(1966), she appeared in Otto Preminger's Skidoo (1968) and Federico Fellini's Satyricon (1969).

 Early life

-Donyale Luna as she later became known, was born Peggy Ann Freeman in Detroit, Michigan, to working-class parents Nathaniel Freeman and Peggy Freeman (née Hertzog) in 1945.
-She was one of three daughters, Lillian, Peggy-Ann, and Josephine.
-Her parents had moved to Detroit from Georgia as part of the Great Migration.
-Her father worked in production at the Ford plant, of African-American heritage, and her mother as a secretary for the Young Women's Christian Association, of both African-American and European heritage, been given the nickname 'Big Peggy' to differentiate her from Peggy-Ann, who was "Little Peggy".
-Luna's parents married and divorced on four separate occasions due to their "headstrong characters" and Nathaniel's relatives alcoholism.
-They lived a "financially stable upbringing in a middle-class neighbourhood of Detroit" on Scotten Avenue.
-As a child, she would frequently go on trips to local cinemas with her father and in summer to swim at the "Kronk Gym" in Detroit.
+Peggy Ann Freeman was born in Detroit, Michigan, to working-class parents Nathaniel Freeman and Peggy Freeman (née Hertzog) in 1945.
+She was one of three daughters, Lillian, Peggy Ann, and Josephine.
+Her father had moved to Detroit from Georgia as part of the Great Migration.
+Her father, of African-American heritage, worked in production at the Ford plant, and her mother, of African-American and German heritage, worked as a secretary for the Young Women's Christian Association and had been given the nickname "Big Peggy" to differentiate her from Peggy-Ann, who was "Little Peggy".
+Luna's parents married and divorced on four separate occasions due to their "headstrong characters" and Nathaniel's relatives’ alcoholism.
+Luna and her sisters had a "financially stable upbringing in a middle-class neighbourhood of Detroit" on Scotten Avenue.
+As a child, her father frequently took her on trips to local Movie theaters, and, in summer, to swim at the "Kronk Gym" in Detroit.

-As a child, she attended the Detroit High School of Commerce, where she studied data processing and typing.
-As a teen, she attended Cass Technical High School, where she studied journalism, performing arts and languages and was in the school choir, local community theatre and the experimental Concept East Theater. too increase her pragmatical social prestige or standing.